brunobord/gemeaux/README.md

 ## Requirements

-`Gemeaux` is built around **the standard Python 3 library**, so no external dependencies.
+`Gemeaux` is built around **the standard Python 3.6+ library** and syntax.
+There are **no external dependencies**.

-It has a few tests right now, but it'll probably work on Python 3.6+.
+Automated tests are launched using Python 3.6, 3.7 and 3.8, so the internals of `Gemeaux` are safe with these versions of Python.

 You'll also need `openssl` to generate certificates.